ThePradox/SolarExportControl/docs/Customize.md

 This function must be edited to return the power reading as `float`.
 Return `None` to discard the reading

-<details><summary>Example 1</summary>
+<details><summary>Example 1: Tasmota</summary>

-Payload comes from tasmota while the device name is set to "em":
+Payload comes from tasmota while the device name is set to "em" and the value to "power_total":

 Payload: